 In New York

-After Roe in New York, abortion will still be legal in most circumstances.
+After Roe in New York, abortion is still legal in most circumstances.
 Hear from New Yorkers for Constitutional Freedoms about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.

 THE BIG QUESTION

 New York will still allow nearly all abortions.
 New York enshrined a supposed right to choose whether to carry a pregnancy to term in its law.
-NY PUB HEALTH § 2599-aa (enacted 2019).
+NY Pub.
+Health law § 2599-aa (McKinney).

 MORE ABOUT YOUR STATE’S ABORTION LAWS